golemfactory/ya-httpx-client/README.md

 #   3. Use the service(s)
 async def run():
     async with session.client() as client:
-        #   Note 'http://some_name' prefix - it is our url from @session.startup
+        #   Note 'http://some_name' prefix - this is our url from @session.startup
         req_url = 'http://some_name/do/something'
         res = await client.post(req_url, json={'foo': 'bar'})
         assert res.status_code == 200